There is a children’s book at the Seaside Public Library called, If you ever want to bring a circus to the library, “Don’t!” by Elise Parsley.

 Perhaps it is the library’s fault.
 After all, we do encourage people to feel at home in the library, so much so that people treat the library as a place they often view as second home.

-A second home, according to www.dictionary.com is an additional residence, as at the shore or in the country, where one goes on weekends, vacations, and the like. another residence, as of a close relative or friend, where one spends a great deal of time or feels welcome and at home.
+A second home, according to dictionary.com is an additional residence, as at the shore or in the country, where one goes on weekends, vacations, where one spends a great deal of time or feels welcome and at home.

 We have to remind people to keep their shoes on, that we aren’t a primary place for naps, and that diaper changing is probably best done in the bathroom in case of accidents.
 Our brand-new carpet in the children’s room was “baptized” by one such diaper change immediately after installation several years ago.

-I have just celebrated this month, eight years of being director of the Seaside Public Library and there have been a lot of great memories, some head-shakers, and some laugh out loud moments.
+I have just celebrated eight years as library director.
+There have been a lot of great memories, some headshakers and some laugh out loud moments.
 It’s been a privilege working with the people of Seaside and it is always a joy.
 I’m looking forward to even more great memories ahead.

 For example, library staff will never understand why someone tried to hide an entire hot dog in one of our potted plants, ate a sandwich on top of a library computer keyboard, or why someone ate an entire crab by the library’s fireplace area.

 We discovered the crab shells after closing.
-We actually don’t allow eating in the library simply because we don’t have a cleaning crew every day for food, and not only does it make things gross for the books, it makes things not fun and unhygienic for other people as well.
+We actually don’t allow eating in the library simply because we don’t have a cleaning crew every day for food.
+Not only does it make things gross for the books, it makes things not fun and unhygienic for other people as well.

 Still, people sneak things in and it still puzzles me how the crab eater managed to crack the entire crab quietly and not get caught.